dfinchenko/wp-categories-statistics/README.md

-# wp-posts-tools
+# wp-categories-statistics
-Wordpress tools for working with posts
+Wordpress tools for working with categories statistics.